sbettid/CustomJ48/README.md

 ![Graphical tree representation](datasets/tree_test.jpg)

+### Note on character encoding

+When reading from STDIN or when the empty string replacement is applied, the "UTF-8" encoding is applied.
+However, depending on your platform's settings, the output could differ, for some characters, from your expectations.
+In this case, just make sure the Java VM is started with the "UTF-8" encoding, using the `-Dfile.encoding=utf-8` command line option:

+  `java -Dfile.encoding=utf-8 -jar jar/customj48.jar -d data sets/weather.norminal.arff`

 ## License

 This software is distributed under the GPL v3.0 license, the complete text can be found in the [LICENSE](LICENSE) file.